-- To provide high standard of secretarial and administrative support service to the National Director (Scotland) and Head of operations Scotland. - To deal with member enquiries according to agreed protocols, judging when to pass to or involve others, and providing a courteous and effective service. - To provide efficient and timely press cutting and parliamentary briefing services to the Scottish public affairs team. - To ensure that administration systems (including archiving and maintaining files) are kept up to date and suit the needs of the office.
-This includes using a range of computer-based software packages, including Microsoft Word, CRM, Excel, Outlook and maintaining our Lotus Notes-based databases. - To undertake routine financial administration with a high degree of accuracy, including invoicing our customers, coding invoices received appropriately, raising cheques and ensuring tight payment deadlines are met, and managing the petty cash. - To be responsible for office administration which may include supply ordering, travel arrangements etc, and other administrative duties as required. - To monitor the generic BMA Scotland email account researching and responding to queries or referring onto other departments within the BMA. - Maintain effective postal service both for incoming and outgoing mail, receiving and ordering courier deliveries and distributing as necessary. - Coordinate telephone conferences, video conference arrangements and catering in liaison with internal and external customers.
+- To ensure that administration systems (including archiving and maintaining files) are kept up to date and suit the needs of the office.
+This includes using a range of computer-based software packages, including Microsoft Word, CRM, Excel, Outlook and maintaining our Lotus Notes-based databases.
+To deal with member enquiries according to agreed protocols, judging when to pass to or involve others, and providing a courteous and effective service. - To provide efficient parliamentary briefing services to the Scottish public affairs team. - To undertake routine financial administration with a high degree of accuracy, including invoicing our customers, coding invoices received appropriately, raising invoices and ensuring tight payment deadlines are met. - To be responsible for office administration which may include supply ordering, travel arrangements etc, and other administrative duties as required. - To monitor generic/shared BMA Scotland email account(s), researching and responding to queries or referring onto other departments within the BMA. - Maintain effective postal service both for incoming and outgoing mail, receiving and ordering courier deliveries and distributing as necessary. - Coordinate room bookings, IT and other support facilities for meetings and catering in liaison with internal and external customers. - To plan and prioritise own work activities and respond to managers/teams/departments requirements.
+Manages own time to ensure deadlines are achieved/exceeded